By Matt Stefano

 “We all know our roles and we’re all great friends off the ice,” continued Smith.
 “Chemistry just comes on the ice and things just roll nicely.”

-Smith also became the first Soo Thunderbird to score five goals in a game since Matt Dias did back on November 21st, 2004.
+Smith, who scored five goals on Wednesday night, also became the first Soo Thunderbird to score five goals in a game since Matt Dias did back on November 21st, 2004.

 “It feels pretty good,” concluded Smith “You have to expect the unexpected sometimes.”